The Vermont Statutes Online

 (8) vesting in a trustee or trustees, within or outside the State, such property, rights, powers, and duties in trust as the Authority may determine, which may include any or all of the rights, powers, and duties of the trustee appointed by the bondholders pursuant to this chapter and limiting or abrogating the right of the bondholders to appoint a trustee under this chapter or limiting the rights, powers, and duties of the trustee;

-(10) any other matters, of like or different character, which in any way affect the security or protection of the holders of the notes or bonds.
+(10) any other matters, of like or different character, that in any way affect the security or protection of the holders of the notes or bonds.

 (c) Any pledge made by the Authority shall be valid and binding from the time when the pledge is made; the revenues, monies, or property so pledged and thereafter received by the Authority shall immediately be subject to the lien of the pledge without any physical delivery of it or further act.
 That pledge shall be valid and binding as against all parties having claims of any kind in tort, contract, or otherwise against the Authority, irrespective of whether those parties have notice of it.